-In response to an ongoing need for management and leadership development training for employees on the Boulder campus, the Department of Human Resources and the Lockheed Martin Engineering Management Program (EMP), have collaborated to design and offer a customized graduate level Leadership and Management Certificate to employees.
+The Department of Human Resources and the Lockheed Martin Engineering Management Program (EMP), have collaborated to design and offer a customized graduate level Leadership and Management Certificate for employees.
 This certificate program will help our current and future leaders develop and refine their leadership skills and learn new ways to measure and enhance organizational effectiveness with practical application.
-Find a complete program description here: EMP Landing Page (Please carefully read the instructions below before applying)
+Find the complete program description and certificate requirements on the Department of Human Resources and the Lockheed Martin Engineering Management Program (EMP), have collaborated to design and offer a customized graduate level Leadership and Management Certificate for employees.
+This certificate program will help our current and future leaders develop and refine their leadership skills and learn new ways to measure and enhance organizational effectiveness with practical application.
+Find the complete program description and certificate requirements on the Leadership and Management Certificate for CU Employees web site.
+(Please carefully read the information below before applying)

-The Leadership and Management Graduate Certificate and the associated courses are open to application by the general public, including current staff members.
-However, in an effort to create a certificate program that is more accessible to a select group of qualuified CU employees, we have created a special program exclusively for CU Boulder employees with both additional benefits and additional selection criteria.
+The Leadership and Management Graduate Certificate and the associated courses are open to application by the general public, including current faculty and staff members.
+However, in an effort to create a certificate program that is more accessible to a select group of qualified CU employees, we have created a special program exclusively for CU Boulder employees with both additional benefits and additional selection criteria.

 In an effort to combine learning with practical experience and real-time impact on University operations, special consideration or priority may be given to employees whose departments are actively involved in implementing the Business Performance Excellence (BPE) model in their departments or who have been asked to serve as subject matter experts on BPE in service to the University.